-For the Group's accounting policy on the derecognition of financial assets and financial liabilities refer to Note 1 of the 2016 Annual Report.
+For the Group's accounting policy on the derecognition of financial assets and financial liabilities and the measurement of any retained interests, refer to Note 1 of 2017 Annual Report.

-Any retained interests are valued in accordance with the Group's Accounting Policies Note 1, as set out in the 2016 Annual Report.
 The valuation process of any retained interests in securitisation exposures primarily focuses on quotations from third parties and calibrated valuations from market standard models with key inputs such as spreads to discount rates, default and recovery rates that may be observable or unobservable.
-This process did not change in
+This process did not change in 2017.